dnkent/erdos_python_group_project/README.md

 ## Susquehanna International Group (SIG) - Sports Analytics Group Problem

-We aim to build predictive models of total sccores for NBA games.
+We aim to build classifiers on totals for NBA games.
 More formally, we construct a model that takes in inputs {team A, team B, and any other relevant conditions}, and outputs the following: for all reasonable values of X, what is the probability that the combined final score of both teams is at least X?

 ## Data

 The `final_nba_data.csv` is the main dataset containing the target and features.
-The `Constructing NBA Dataset.ipynb` shows how we cleaned and obtained the final dataset.
+The `Constructing NBA Dataset.ipynb` shows how we cleaned and obtained the final dataset. `referees.csv`,`rivalries.csv`, and `distance_between_cities.csv` were imported to get the final dataset.

 - *Target*
  - Combined score (TOT_PTS)